ni/semi-test-library-dotnet/docs/UserGuide/DataAbstraction.md

 });

 var result  = pinSiteData.Abs();
-// Above operation with throw an exception of SemiconductorTestExeption as Abs() does not support string type.
+// Above operation with throw an exception of NISemiconductorTestExeption as Abs() does not support string type.
 ```